gloveboxes/doc-intelligence-docs/docs/50-label-data.md

 # Label your data

-In your project, there are five documents, four of the documents have a green dot to indicate the documents have been analyzed and labeled.
+In your project, there are six documents, five of the documents have a green dot to indicate the documents have been analyzed and labeled.
 The fifth document needs to be analyzed and labeled.

 ## Video introduction to labeling forms with Azure AI Document Intelligence